upstash/redis-js/examples/workers-with-upstash/README.md

 # Deploying to Cloudflare Workers

-You can use upstash-redis in Cloudflare Workers as it accesses the Redis using REST calls.
+You can use @upstash/redis in Cloudflare Workers as it accesses the Redis using REST calls.

 ## 1. Installing wrangler CLI